 Department: Public Works

 Division: Engineering

 Item Description: Preservation of roadway system with various pavement preservation techniques.
 Fund Name

-Real Estate Exc Tax I
+Real Estate Excise Tax I

 The Public Works Department is responsible for approximately 60 miles of asphalt streets throughout the City.
 The annual program ensures maintenance of this infrastructure and reduces costly repairs resulting from total road failure.
 The project meets Comprehensive Plan element TR11, CF22, and CFP element T-2.
-The 2014 program was deferred an nd staff requests the 2014 budget be rolled into 2015, almost doubling the size of the program for this year.
-The total available funds for 2015 will be \$500,000.
+The 2014 program was deferred and staff requests 2014 budget be rolled into 2015, almost doubling the size of the program for this year.
+The total available funds for 2015 wil \$500,000.
 Has Project Previously Been Approved By Council?
-Yes If Yes, Appropriation \$ 300,000 Amount Previously Budgeted Appropriation Amount Requested for 2015 \$ 200,000 Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: This is an annual request.
-Identify Effect Of Project On Future Operating Expenditures This funds the City's pavement preservation program for street maintenance.
+Yes If Yes, Appropriation \$ 300, Amount Previously Budgeted 000 Appropriation Amount Requested for 2015 \$ 200,000 Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expenditures This funds the City's pavement preservation program for street maintenance.
 Pavement patching and repairs are the first step before applying a preservation treatment method.
 If not funded deferred cost of maintenance will increase over time.